OCamlPro/liquidity/docs/sphinx/src/tutorial/game.rst

 #. ``number`` is the number chosen by the player.
 #. ``bet`` is the amount that was sent with the first transaction by
    the player.
 It constitute the bet amount.
-#. ``player`` is the contract which made the bet, and so the contract
+#. ``player`` is the key hash (tz1...) on which the player who made
-   that will be payed in the event of a win.
+   the bet wishes to be payed in the event of a win.

 We also give an initializer function that can be used to deploy the contract with an initial value.
 It takes as argument the address of